matildamort/farmers-direct/README.md

 ### Ruby Gems
 This application uses a series of ruby gems that support the functionality of the application, apart from the ones that come as a standard with the Rails framework.

-gem 'devise' - Handled almost completely the user sign-up process. gem 'bootstrap' - Handles all styling gem 'jquery-rails' - Javascript transpiler to convert JS gem 'stripe' - Supports payment gateway
+gem 'devise' - Handlesalmost completely the user processing. gem 'bootstrap' - Handles all styling gem 'jquery-rails' - Javascript transpiler to convert JS gem 'stripe' - Supports payment gateway